Montisola (or Monte Isola) is the biggest lake island in Europe, and it is located in the middle of Lake Iseo.

 Once arrived in Peschiera Maraglio, we took the way to the right, which leads to the village of Carzano.
 The road is flat and runs along the lake.

-In around 40 minutes’ walk we reached the village and we decided to stop and public park (Parco pubblico).
-It is a lovely spot for a break, to sunbathe, have a swim or just rest under an olive tree.
+In around 40 minutes walk we reached the village and we decided to stop at the public park (Parco pubblico).
+It is a lovely spot for a break, sunbathe, have a swim or just rest under an olive tree.
 There is a bar, a space to park your bike, and also an area for dogs.

 From the park of Carzano, the road goes uphill towards the village of Siviano.
 On your right, you can admire the little island of Loreto.

 The walk takes around 25 minutes.
 The village of Siviano is located on the top of the hill.
 If you want to stop by the lake and swim, you can descend towards the little pebble beach called “Punta”, not too far from the pier.